Car WashThe Problem

-- Wash with mild detergents on a grassy area that allows water to soak into the ground.
+- Wash with a mild detergent on a grassy area that allows water to soak into the ground.
 Do not wash your car on a paved driveway or street where contaminated water can enter the storm system.
+Use an automatic shut-off hose nozzle to save water.

 - Your nonprofit organization can sell car wash coupons redeemable at select car washes.
 This is an environmentally friendly alternative.
 For more information, call the Puget Sound Car Wash Association Charity Car Wash Program at (206) 622-8425 or www.charitycarwash.org.